2023 Best Visual & Performing Arts Bachelor's Degree Schools in Connecticut

 Read full report on Visual & Performing Arts at University of New Haven

-Southern Connecticut State University did quite well in this year’s ranking of the best places for visual and performing arts students to get a bachelor’s degree.
-It came in at #9 on the list.
-Located in the city of New Haven, SCSU is a public school with a medium-sized student population.
+Southern Connecticut State University landed the #9 spot in the 2023 rankings for the best bachelor’s degree visual and performing arts programs.
+Located in the medium-sized city of New Haven, SCSU is a public college with a moderately-sized student population.

 Full Visual & Performing Arts at Southern Connecticut State University Report